**Updated December 2022**

 Ok, I’m going to show my age now but when I was a kid my absolute favourite TV show was Captain Planet.
 Anyone remember that?
 Oh my, that theme tune!
 ‘Captain Planet, he’s a hero, gonna take pollution down to zero!’
 Anyway, I started to think about what was available now for children to learn about climate change, our environment, pollution and so on.
 It’s a topic that has clearly been alive for over 30 years and when you begin to look closely at TV shows or films you really do notice how many cover these problems so I thought I’d provide a list of all the ones I’ve either heard of, been told about or researched because it is so important to keep the conversation going and to teach your children about all of our current environmental issues.

-Biggleton– Another CBeebies show and in this one we see children acting out role play settings in the town of Biggleton.
+Biggleton– Another CBeebies show which you can watch on BBC iPlayer.
+In this one we see children acting out role play settings in the town of Biggleton.
 They often cover recycling, fixing problems, looking after the town and so on.

 Let’s Go Live With Maddie and Greg– During this Coronavirus lockdown period, 2 kids TV presenters have taken to YouTube to provide live online science lessons.
 They did a Project Earth week and within this week Earth Day was celebrated for its 50th year.
 They dedicate an episode to this here.